tywalch/electrodb/README.md

 ### Using facets to make hierarchical keys
 Carefully considering your **Facet** order will allow ***ElectroDB** to express hierarchical relationships and unlock more available **Access Patterns** for your application.

-For example, let's say you have a `MallStore` Entity that represents Store Locations inside Malls:
+For example, let's say you have a `StoreLocations` Entity that represents Store Locations inside Malls:

 #### Shopping Mall Stores
 ```javascript